CaptainChainsaw/soperjs/README.md

         This function sets the random value in the html using the selector passed to it.

     .refresh(delay)
         This function reruns all the above at the interval passed to it (in ms).
+If no param is passed the default is 5 seconds (5000ms).

     .log()
        This is a function that you can log output to the console if you like.
 It does not chain to the .refresh() function though.